mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 * **Result**: Earned only $23.87 from keto meal plan sales.
 * **Grade**: D+

-It turns out it's really hard to get people to spend money on things that other sites give away for free.
+It turns out it's really hard to get people to spend money on things that other sites offer for free.
 Despite my best efforts, I only managed to sell two meal plans, far lower than the volume I expected.

 ### Add five new articles to Is It Keto